 After you've decided how you plan to use your motorcycle, it's time to do some preliminary research.
-Visit the websites of Harley Davidson, Honda, Yamaha, BMW, and other motorcycle manufacturers to learn more about the newest styles.
+Visit the websites of motorcycle manufacturers to learn more about the newest styles.
 Look for information about dealer invoice prices, features, and accessories.
 Take careful notes or print out a packet of information to take with you to the dealer.

 Reading customer reviews of various motorcycle makes and models can also be useful.
 While it's true that many characteristics are a matter of personal preference, these reviews should be able to give you a better idea of whether a specific bike will meet your needs.

 If you have friends and family who are also motorcycle enthusiasts, ask for opinions on specific bikes and dealers.
 Obviously, knowing that cousin Bob thinks he got a fair price on his Harley at the dealership on the south side of town won't be the main criteria you use in purchasing your motorcycle.
 But, hearing that uncle Ed feels he was cheated by another local dealer might make you decide to take your dollars elsewhere.

 Many people who dream of owning a motorcycle postpone the purchase because of the expense.
 However, there are ways you can make buying a motorcycle more affordable.
 For example: